Dasharo/presentations/dasharo-roadmap.md

 * DCP means executing and delivering test results according to specs defined in earlier stages.
-* This process show how flow look like for new platforms, already supported platforms typically get through Validation/Release cycle.
+* This process shows how flow look like for new platforms, already supported platforms typically get through Validation/Release cycle.

 ---